opensearch-project/documentation-website/_automating-configurations/security.md

 nav_order: 25
 ---

-# Flow Framework security
+# Flow Framework Security

-You can use the Security plugin with flow framework in OpenSearch to limit non-admin users to specific actions.
-For example, you might want some users to only be able to create, update, or delete workflows, while others to only view workflows.
+You can use the Security plugin with the Flow Framework plugin in OpenSearch to limit non-admin users to specific actions.
+For example, you might want some users to only be able to create, update, or delete workflows, while others may only view workflows.

-All flow framework indexes are protected as system indexes.
-Only a super admin user or an admin user with a TLS certificate can access system indexes.
-For more information, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).
+All Flow Framework indices are protected as system indices.
+Only a super admin user or an admin user with a TLS certificate can access system indices.
+For more information, see [System indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).

-Security for flow framework works the same as [security for anomaly detection]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/security/).
+Security for Flow Framework works the same as [security for anomaly detection]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/security/).

 ## Basic permissions

 As an admin user, you can use the Security plugin to assign specific permissions to users based on which APIs they need access to.
 For a list of supported APIs, see [Flow Framework API]({{site.url}}{{site.baseurl}}/automating-configurations/api/index/).

-The Security plugin has two built-in roles that cover most flow framework use cases: `flow_framework_full_access` and `flow_framework_read_access`.
+The Security plugin has two built-in roles that cover most Flow Framework use cases: `flow_framework_full_access` and `flow_framework_read_access`.
 For descriptions of each, see [Predefined roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles#predefined-roles).

-If these roles don't meet your needs, mix and match individual flow framework [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
+If these roles don't meet your needs, mix and match individual Flow Framework [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
 Each action corresponds to an operation in the REST API.
 For example, the `cluster:admin/opensearch/flow_framework/workflow/search` permission lets you search workflows.

 ### A note fine-grained access control